 As a robustness check, separate results are estimated for all non-U.S. stocks.
 As discussed previously, U.S. stocks are characterized by a relatively high correlation between local and global risk premium changes and also between local and global marginal arbitrage risk.
 This makes discrimination between the local and global pricing component more difficult.
 In contrast, non-U.S. stocks feature a much lower correlation between local and global explanatory variable.
-But their local premium and local arbitrage risk variation is small, and the coefficients $\alpha_1^L$ and $\beta_1^L$ are statistically insignificant for some of the event windows in panel B. However, the incremental international coefficients $\alpha_1^{Int}$ and $\beta_1^{Int}$ are of the predicted sign and statistically different from zero for all event windows.
+But their local premium and local arbitrage risk variation are small, and the coefficients α_1^L and β_1^L are statistically insignificant for some of the event windows in Panel B. However, the incremental international coefficients α_1^{Int} and β_1^{Int} are of the predicted sign and statistically different from zero for all event windows.
 Just as for the full sample, the hypothesis of equity market integration cannot be rejected, but the hypothesis of local asset pricing is strongly rejected.